 As of January 2016, INSEE issues an early estimate of the quarterly national accounts, and more specifically that of the quarterly growth in volume of the gross domestic product (GDP), 15 days in advance: the first estimate is now released 30 days after the end of the quarter in question instead of 45 days until now.
 This calendar change ensues from a trade-off between the quality of the estimates and the information timeframe concerning users.
 Indeed, the quarterly national accounts are compiled from statistical indicators all of which are not all available immediately after the end of the quarter.
 Most of the infra-annual indicators used are issued within 90 days after the end of a quarter.
 The estimate at 30 days is thus based on a limited set of information and is more likely to be revised than the estimate at 45 days.
-However, the calculation of the estimate at 30 days, internally assessed, has been deemed overall qualitatively good, as the revisions on the growth rate between the tests carried out 30 days after the end of the quarter and the data published 45 days after that same quarter were of limited scale.
+However, the calculation of the growth rate between the tests carried out 30 days after the end of the quarter and the data published 45 days after that same quarter were of limited scale.